wolfe-labs/DU-LuaC/README.md

 After done with that, run `du-lua -h` to view a list of available commands.

-You can build your project by running either `du-lua build` or `du-luac`, both will do the exact same thing.
+You can build your project by running either `du-lua build`, both will do the exact same thing.

 ### Adding a new Script/Build Entrypoint